Trackwork Handbook

 Using the track plan drawing, Bob Schrempp of Prawn Designs prepared track templates that included the tangents, easements, and constant radius curves for a large radius double track module.
 Using these tools made it easy to properly install the track exactly where it needed to be.

-Use another Prawn Designs tool made sure that double tracks at the module ends is spaced at exactly 2".
+Use of another Prawn Designs tool makes sure that double tracks at module ends are spaced at exactly 2".
 Note the 1" setback of the rail ends in the lower photo as a combination square is being used to make sure that the last 6" of track is exactly perpendicular to the endplate.

 7. Avoid kinks where track joiners are installed.